jesperancinha/2Bornot2be/ocp11/ocp11-mastery-4/mastery-4-3/Readme.md

 1. Indexes in a `ResultSet`
 2. Using `mapToObj`
-3. Mutability Guidelins with focus on 6.6.
+3. Mutability Guidelines with focus on 6.6.
 4. Valid modes in `RandomAccessFile`.
 Difference from using `append`
 5. `Predicate` of types
 6. Downcasting and Upcasting